jennyChoudhry/directory-mock-server/README.md

 npm start
 ```

-The application can also be run containorized with `npm start container` and stopped by `npm start container.stop`
+The application can also be run containorized with `npm start container` and stopped with `npm start container.clear`

 ## Contributing